MolBIFFM/diana/README.md

     }
 ]
 ```
-The function used to combine separate sites into protein-specific measurements.
+The function used to combine distinct sites into protein-specific measurements.
 The function is applied to ratios, not their logarithm.
 The default setting is
 `"maxabs"`, corresponding to the largest absolute value.
 Available settings are
 `"mean"`, `"median"`, `"max"`, `"maxabs"`, `"min"`, `"minabs"`, `"sum"`,